altocodenl/tagaway/readme.md

 - sti:t:DATE (string): tag operations in the last 10 minutes.
 Time is Date.now () divided by 100000.
 - sti:hxxx:DATE (string): responses with status code XXX in the last 10 minutes.
 Time is Date.now () divided by 100000.
 - stp:a:DATE (hyperloglog or string): unique active users in the last 10 minutes.
 Time is Date.now () divided by 100000.
 Entries older than ten minutes will be converted from hyperloglog to a string with a counter.
+- stp:A:DATE (hyperloglog or string): unique active users in the last 24 hours.
+Time is Date.now () divided by 100000.
+Entries older than a day will be converted from hyperloglog to a string with a counter.
 - stp (set): list of all hyperloglog entries.

 Used by giz: